zillow/abysmal/README.rst

     machine.instruction_limit = 5000

-If a program exceeds its instruction limit, it will raise an `abysmal.ExecutionError`.
+If a program exceeds its instruction limit, it will raise an `abysmal.InstructionLimitExceededError`.

 The default instruction limit is 10000.